kennedyaustin/Bamazon/README.md

 The first thing that the user will see upon opening the terminal and running the file with the command <b>node bamazonCustomer.js</b> is a list of items that our shop is selling at this time. <br>
 ![](bamazonSS/inventory.png) <br>

 When the user is ready to continue on to buy one of the products listed, they can type any letter on their keyboard to bring up the next option.
-After typing on the user has typed something into the terminal, the next question will pop up which asks them which item ID they would like to purchase, with the inventory still being displayed above for ease of access. <br>
+After typing on the user has typed something into the terminal, the next question will pop up which asks them which item ID they would like to purchase, with the inventory still being displayed above for ease of access.
+These questions are shown to the user with the help of the inquirer module.<br>
 ![](bamazonSS/choosingItem.png) <br>

 After the user has chosen which item they would like to purchase, they will then be prompted to choose how many of that item they would like to take home with them. <br>